Stabilizing In-Context Multi-Source Domain Adaptation for Biomedical Images Through Controls: Dataset details

 \section{Dataset details}

 As explained in Section \ref{sec:experiments}, the experiments were carried out on the JUMP-CP dataset, using source 3 and source 8.
 The classification task consists in classifying the MoA of the given image, similar to \citet{Haslum2023}.
 As we need images that are correctly annotated, we use images that were treated with compounds that have a clear and well-defined MoA.
 Specifically, we use the images treated with the compounds used as positive controls, which are all present in every plate.
 The name of these compounds, along with their mechanism of action can be found in Supplementary Table~\ref{tab:cpds}.
 Source 3 contains 9 experimental batches and consists of 49,491 microscopy images (with 5 channels each) and 172 different plates.
 Source 8 contains 4 experimental batches and 56,160 microscopy images (with 5 channels each) and 195 different plates.
-For experiments with the CellProfiler features, we download the provided images in https://registry.opendata.aws/cellpainting-gallery/, and perform standardization by using the training features.
+For experiments with the CellProfiler features, we download the provided images from the CellPainting Gallery \citep{CPgallery} , and perform standardization by using the training features.
 We use these features as provided, and they were calculated on a well-level basis, so that this is the only baseline where accuracy is evaluated on a well level.

 \textit{Preprocessing.} As a preprocessing step, the images were downsized to a resolution of 512x512 and we performed illumination correction by clipping 0.01\% of the brightest pixels.
-During training, the images were further resized to 256x256 and random vertical and horizontal flipping was performed.
+During training, the images were further cropped to 256x256 and random vertical and horizontal flipping was performed.
+At inference time, the center crop of the images with a resolution of 256x256 was used.
 Moreover, in all methods, except for the baseline with instance norm and the MAE-based methods, the images were normalized using the mean and standard deviation calculated for the training split.
 In the remaining methods, the images are preprocessed by normalizing the channel of each image individually, in order to match the pretraining procedure in the case of the CA-MAE baselines \citep{Kraus2024}.

 For the TVN correction, additional negative controls, i.e. samples in which only DMSO was applied, were used.
 In total, the negative controls present in the 172 plates from the dataset described above, consist of 49,536 images.